Memo0500/reviews_project/README.md

 - We will use the processed data to calculate the similarity between customers' reviews and predict sentiments for future reviews using classification models.

-- We will use multiple linear regression models to predict the customer ratings (Dependent Variable/target) given the textual reviews and the product price as Explanatory variables.

-- We will use multi-class classification algorithms to predict the customer ratings given the textual reviews and the product price.

 Data Description
 ================